An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Introduction

-Exact barycenter computations are intractable outside of some special cases, in particular because an evaluation of the Wasserstein distance itself is already challenging.
-Because of this, the literature provides several types of simplifications that facilitate practical computations.
-The first of these is a discretization of the underlying space:
+Exact barycenter computations for a set of continuous measures are intractable outside of some special cases, in particular because an evaluation of the Wasserstein distance between two given continuous measures itself already is challenging.
+Because of this, the literature uses several types of simplifications to facilitate practical computations.
+The arguably most important one is an input of discrete data:

-In many applications, data is given as a set of {\em discrete probability measures} $P_1,\ldots, P_N$ having finite, discrete support in $\mathbb{R}^d$.
+In many applications, data is given as a set of {\em discrete (probability) measures} $P_1,\ldots, P_N$ having finite support in $\mathbb{R}^d$.
 A {\em discrete Wasserstein barycenter} is a probability measure $\bar{P}$ which satisfies Eq.~(\ref{barycenter}) for such measures.
+Discrete probability measures arise naturally in applications in operations research.
+The finite support often corresponds to a set of geographical locations (customers, facilities, service providers) and the measures represent data that varies over time.
+In computer graphics or image science, discrete probability measures are supported on a grid or arise through a discretization of the underlying space.

 In \cite{abm-16}, some theoretical results were developed for these discrete barycenters.
-They mirror the continuous case, established in \cite{ac-11}, with a few exceptions.
+They mirror the continuous case, established in \cite{ac-11}, with a few notable exceptions.
 First, unlike in the continuous case, there may exist several discrete barycenters for the same set of measures.
-All of them have discrete support and there always is a discrete barycenter with provably sparse support.
-Analogously to the continuous case, there always exists a non-mass splitting optimal transport from a discrete barycenter to each discrete marginal.
-We would like to note that these results were proven for uniform $\lambda_i$ in \cite{abm-16}, but are readily transferred to the case of a general fixed $\lambda$; see \cite{m-16}.
+All of them have finite support and there always exists a discrete barycenter with provably sparse support.
+Analogously to the continuous case, a discrete barycenter always has a non-mass splitting optimal transport to each discrete marginal, i.e., each barycenter support point transports its whole mass to just a single support point for each measure.
+These results were proven for uniform $\lambda_i=\frac{1}{n}$ in \cite{abm-16}, but are readily transferred to general $\lambda_i$ (\cite{m-16}).